sgct/sgct/docs/commandline-arguments.md

  > `-number-capture-threads` \[ integer \]
  >  > Sets the maximum number of threads that should be used for frame capturing

+ > `-screenshot-prefix`
+ >  > Sets the prefix used for the screenshots taken by this application.
+The default value for the prefix is "SGCT"

+ > `-omit-node-name-in-screenshot`
+ >  > If set, screenshots will not contain the name of the node in multi-node configurations.
+The default value is that the numerical identifier is used as the name for the node.